Dispatch (video game)

-Dispatch is an episodic adventure game developed and published by AdHoc Studio.
-The game consists of eight episodes that were released on PlayStation 5 and Windows throughout October and November 2025.
+Dispatch is a 2025 episodic adventure game developed and published by the American developer AdHoc Studio.
+Described as a superhero workplace comedy, the game has the player take the role of Robert Robertson III, formerly the superhero Mecha Man, who has to take a job as a dispatcher for villains-turned-superheroes after his mecha suit is destroyed in battle.
+Its cast includes the voices of Aaron Paul, Jeffrey Wright, Erin Yvette, Laura Bailey, Travis Willingham, and Matthew Mercer, as well as content creators jacksepticeye, MoistCr1tikal, Joel Haver, Alanah Pearce, and rappers Yung Gravy and Thot Squad.

-Described as a superhero workplace comedy, Dispatch has the player take the role of Robert Robertson III, formerly the superhero Mecha Man, who has to take a job as a dispatcher for villains-turned-superheroes after his signature mecha suit is destroyed in battle.
-Its cast includes the voices of Aaron Paul, Jeffrey Wright, Erin Yvette, Laura Bailey, Travis Willingham, and Matthew Mercer, as well as content creators Jacksepticeye, MoistCr1TiKaL, Joel Haver, and Alanah Pearce.
-The game sold over 2 million units within the first month of release and received critical acclaim.
+Dispatch consists of eight episodes released on PlayStation 5 and Windows throughout October and November 2025.
+Versions for Nintendo Switch and Nintendo Switch 2 were released in January 2026, and Xbox Series X/S in July 2026.
+The game received generally favorable reviews from critics and sold over 4 million copies.

 Gameplay

 Dialogue trees are used for in-game conversations.

-Dispatch is an adventure video game, where the player's choices affect the story via the use of dialogue trees in conversations with other characters.
+Dispatch is an adventure game, where the player's choices affect the story via the use of dialogue trees in conversations with other characters.
 A large form of the gameplay consists of navigating a superhero team across the Superhero Dispatch Network (SDN) map to crimes and events, where the player must strategically decide which hero or heroes best fit the activity based on their stats and character traits, while also managing their cooldowns.
-The game also features a hacking mini-game, where the player must quickly navigate pathways and complete quick time events.
+In the hacking minigame, the player must navigate pathways and complete quick time events.

 Synopsis

 Setting

-Dispatch is set in an alternate Los Angeles where super-powers — and consequently superheroes and supervillains — are commonplace and thus have divided society between "supers" (those born with powers such as flight and invisibility or born with a different appearance) and "normies" (those devoid of superpowers).
-While there are independent superheroes, several of them work for the Superhero Dispatch Network (SDN), which provides services and protection for their subscribers.
+Dispatch is set in an alternate Los Angeles where superpowers, and consequently superheroes and supervillains, are commonplace, dividing society between "supers" (those born with powers such as flight and invisibility or born with a different appearance) and "normies" (those devoid of superpowers).
+While there are independent superheroes, most of them work for the Superhero Dispatch Network (SDN), which provides services and protection for their subscribers.